Yaroslavzev/rest_api_clothes/README.md

 #### General
 Rubocop, Rspec and Undercover are used to code checking during CI.
 Scenario 1, 2 and 4 fully implemented and covered with tests(`spec/services/search_service_spec.rb`)
+Note about scenario 3: edge case based on comparing the maximum delivery time from one supplier and the maximum delivery time from different suppliers.
 Project database is based on CSV form(`db/seeds.rb`).
 Additional data were added.